vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ## 2 Requirements
 ### 2.1 Functional Requirements
-  This HLD is to
+  This HLD introduces the following enhancements:
-  - Calculate the FEC FLR at a configurable interval.
+  - Calculation of FEC FLR at a configurable interval.
-  - Add FEC FLR per interface into Redis DB for telemetry streaming.
+  - Storing per-interface FEC FLR in the Redis DB for telemetry streaming.
-  - Enhance the current "show interfaces counters fec-stats" to include FEC FLR statistics as a new column.
+  - Enhancement of the `show interfaces counters fec-stats` CLI to include FEC FLR statistics.

 ### 2.2 CLI Requirements

- * The existing `show interfaces counters fec-stats` will be enhanced to include FEC FLR columns.
+ * The existing `show interfaces counters fec-stats` command will be enhanced to include the following FEC FLR columns:
    - FEC_FLR
    - FEC_FLR_PREDICTED
- * A new CLI counterpoll port sub-command will be introduced to configure FEC FLR interval factor.
+ * A new `counterpoll port` sub-command will be introduced to configure FEC FLR interval factor:
    - `counterpoll port fec-flr-interval-factor FEC_FLR_INTERVAL_FACTOR`
-     - default value of FEC_FLR_INTERVAL_FACTOR will be 120
+     - The default value of FEC_FLR_INTERVAL_FACTOR will be 120.

 ## 3 Architecture Design